Great-Sun-Group/vimbiso-pay/docs/state-management.md

 - NO manual handling

 4. **Error Handling**
-- Use ErrorHandler
+- Update state with errors
-- Clear boundaries
+- Track validation failures
-- Track attempts
+- Include error context
 - NO manual handling
 - NO local recovery
 - NO state fixing